dtcenter/METexpress/docs/Users_Guide/apps.rst

 Upper Air App
 _____________

+The Upper Air app is designed for plotting scalar and contingency table statistics at different pressure levels in the atmosphere.

 The user interface for Upper Air follows the general description from above.
 Choices specific to this app are shown below.